ReactPoland/React-Convention-Book/text/404_advanced_falcor.md

+### Publishing App - full-stack improvements

-### Mastering React and Node with FalcorJS as a glue for effective data fetching
+Mastering React and Node with FalcorJS as a glue for effective data fetching

 Let's discuss about React, Node and Falcor more in details.